Skip to content

 After launching

 Remember that the SIL tries its best to replicate hardware.
 That means you have to calibrate and set parameters in the same way you do in hardware.
-See the Parameter Configuration pages in this documentation for instructions on how to perform all preflight configuration before the aircraft will arm.
+If you need a reminder, please follow the configuration and manual flight tutorial.

 You can also run